 Swapping senior management for students

-Karen is a French and Spanish teacher at Norbury Manor Business Enterprise College for Girls.
-Despite having enjoyed a successful career as the director of two large market research agencies, she’d always harboured a long-term ambition to teach.
-This desire to make a difference ultimately inspired her to train on a School Direct course.
+I am a French and Spanish teacher at Norbury Manor Business Enterprise College for Girls.
+I was a director of a large market research agency, but I had always always harboured a long-term ambition to teach.

-Making the decision to leave an established career wasn’t easy, so Karen wanted to do some research to ensure she was making the right decision.
-She initially attended a Train to Teach Roadshow, taking the opportunity to speak to experienced teachers, schools and universities that offer teacher training and fellow professionals seeking to establish a new career in teaching.
+Making the decision to leave an established career wasn’t easy, and I had to be sure I was making the right decision.
+I went to a ‘train to teach roadshow’, taking the opportunity to speak to experienced teachers, schools and universities that offer teacher training and fellow professionals seeking to establish a new career in teaching.